Annual Events in NYC

 New York Botanical Garden

-Each year the New York Botanical Garden chooses a region of the world to showcase in its annual Orchid Show.
+Each year the New York Botanical Garden chooses a different theme, like regions of the world, to showcase in its annual Orchid Show.
 In the resulting exhibition, thousands of brilliantly colored orchids are displayed in the Enid A. Haupt Conservatory.
 Marvel at the beauty of these flowers while surrounded by lush settings depicting the natural habitat from which they came.
 Past shows have featured orchids from Cuba and Brazil.

 Big East Tournament